SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 #### Identifying broadcast devices {#identifying-broadcast-devices}

 Broadcast devices are identified by the presence of a property on the device object in the inventory for that device; the presence of either the `pas_broadcastDevice` or `c8y_Kpi` property.
 Thus, whether a device is considered a broadcast device or not is global for that device across all models.
-It is not permitted to use a group of devices that contains a broadcast device. `c8y_Kpi` objects are typically used with the [KPI](/streaming-analytics/block-reference/#kpi) block.
-Thus, it is possible to use a KPI object to compare measurements from a group of devices - one KPI object is used for all devices in the group.
+It is not permitted to use a range of devices that contains a broadcast device. `c8y_Kpi` objects are typically used with the [KPI](/streaming-analytics/block-reference/#kpi) block.
+Thus, it is possible to use a KPI object to compare measurements from a range of devices - one KPI object is used for all devices in the range.

 ### Virtual devices {#virtual-devices}